 Straw is, of course, the classic mulch for strawberry plants.
 A 1″-2″ thick layer of clean straw will keep weeds down and hold strawberries up off the soil.
 And it sure makes a strawberry patch look like a strawberry patch!

 Straw is a byproduct of grain farming.
-The straw itself is the stalk of grain plants like wheat, oats, or barley that’s leftover once the grain is removed.
-The stalks of legume plants like soybeans can also be used as straw.
+The straw itself is the stalk of grain plants like wheat, oats, or barley that’s left over once the grain is removed.
+The stalks of legume plants like soybeans can also be used as a straw.
 Straw is available in bales or in smaller bags at garden centers.
 Look for an organic product free from herbicides or other contaminants.